intangere/PIL-dropshadow/README.md

 # PIL-dropshadow
-Add a drop shadow or glow affect to an image using PIL.
+Add a drop shadow or glow effect to an image using PIL.

 The image must have an alpha layer for this to work (transparent background).